LAST SPACES NOTE

 After visiting a now-abandoned rice project for the rare Milky Stork, Bronze and Pheasant-tailed jacanas, Pied Harrier, and a potentially splittable population of Sarus Crane, we'll spend a day and a night at the Vulture Restaurant at Veal Krous where three Critically Endangered species of vulture--Red-headed, White-rumped, and Slender-billed--come in to feed.
 Our tour ends with a foray for Bengal Florican, a very rare bustard that survives on grassland sanctuaries, and the recently described Mekong Wagtail, whose scientific name commemorates Sam Veasna, that pioneer of Cambodian bird conservation whose namesake Center is the agent for our tour.
-We'll also spend time birding among the extraordinary ruins of Angkor Wat, a stunning, exotic backdrop and one of the cultural wonders of the world!
+We'll also spend time birding among the extraordinary ruins of Angkor Wat and the incredible nearby temple complex, a stunning, exotic backdrop and one of the cultural wonders of the world!
+We have an expert temple guide here so the cultural aspects are nicely catered for and the photo opportunities wonderful.

 Download an itinerary, triplist(s), request space, and see more about this tour...